wallarm/product-documentation/docs/latest/admin-en/monitoring/intro.md

 In addition to the `collectd` metrics, Wallarm provides you with the metric format compatible with Prometheus and basic JSON metrics.
 Read about these formats in the [separate article](../configure-statistics-service.md).

-!!! warning "Support of the monitoring service on the CDN node"
-    Please note that the `collectd` service is not supported by the [Wallarm CDN nodes](../../installation/cdn-node.md).

 ##  Need for Monitoring

 Failure or unstable work in the Wallarm module can lead to complete or partial denial of service for user requests to an application protected by a filter node.